egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **13.** Learning rate.

-i.
+* i.
 Draw a graph number of training epochs vs training error for when the learning rate is too high, too low,acceptable.

 ![Convex](Images/Convex%20Bowls.png)

+* ii.
 What’s learning rate warmup?
 Why do we need it?

 Consider gradient update: